GoSecure/xxe-workshop/codelabs/index.md

 ```
 *This payload will not work*

-A workaround for this limitation was discovered by the researchers [Alexey Osipov and Timur Yunusov](https://www.youtube.com/watch?v=eBm0YhBrT_c#t=11m51) that allow the construction of URL with data coming from other entities.
+A workaround for this limitation was discovered by researchers [Alexey Osipov and Timur Yunusov](https://www.youtube.com/watch?v=eBm0YhBrT_c#t=11m51) that allow the construction of URL with data coming from other entities.
 The first version of this payload uses the Gopher protocol.

 ![XXE Gopher exfiltration](assets/out-of-bound/external_dtd.gif)

 Negative
 : In practice, the previous technique is not perfect.
 Any file with XML incompatible characters (`&`, `\n`, `\x80`, etc) would break the URL.
-The /etc/issue is one of the rare file safe to include.
+The `/etc/issue` is one of the rare file safe to include.

 The previous technique was [updated with a variant](http://lab.onsec.ru/2014/06/xxe-oob-exploitation-at-java-17.html).
 This variant replaces Gopher with the FTP protocol.
 It is very useful because the Gopher is deprecated and only available on [old version of Java](https://bugzilla.redhat.com/show_bug.cgi?id=865541#c0).